top of page

 Settlement and Takeaway

-The case ultimately resolved for the policy limits, recognizing both the financial hardship and the lasting physical impact of the injury.
+The case ultimately resolved for the policy limits, recognizing both the financial hardship and the injury's lasting physical impact.
 The recovery allowed the client to stabilize his business and continue medical treatment.

-This case underscores a key principle in personal injury law: medical bills do not define case value.
-For self-employed individuals, the real measure of loss often lies in their inability to earn.
+This case highlights a crucial principle in New Hampshire personal injury lawmedical bills do not determine the value of a case.
+For self-employed individuals, the real measure of loss often lies in their inability to earn a living.
 Properly presented, those economic losses can drive full and fair compensation.

 Guidance for Self-Employed Motorcycle Accident Victims